DavAug/chi/docs/source/optimisation.rst

 Optimisation in erlotinib_ heavily relies on the inference package pints_.

-The :class:`OptimisationController` allows you to easily explore different optimisation setting, e.g. fixing some parameters, or applying different transformations to the search space.
+The :class:`OptimisationController` allows you to easily explore different optimisation settings, e.g. fixing some parameters, or applying different transformations to the search space.